 Funds remaining in the FY21 CHP Grant Program are updated as Grant Agreements are executed with selected projects.

 Grants are awarded on a first-come, first served basis throughout the duration of the Program.
-The Award Number, Grantee Organization, Nameplate CHP System Capacity, Award Amount, and Project Location of each CHP system will become available in a table below after the first Grant is awarded.
-Updates will be made as Grant Agreements are executed.
+The Award Number, Grantee Organization, Nameplate CHP System Capacity, Award Amount, Project Location, and Application Round in which the Awardee applied of each CHP system are available in a table below.
+All FY21 CHP Grant Program awards have been issued and executed as of March 25, 2021.

 Application Packages should be submitted electronically.
 This is a first-come, first served Program, and as such Applicants should submit their Application Packages sooner rather than later to secure funding.
 The Program will close early in the event FY21 funding is exhausted prior to the deadline.